 said Mark.
 Loved this episode!

-where the series would have take Millie and Lucas.
+where the series would have take Milly and Lucas.
 Even Mark knew Lucas thought of her like he did Margaret.
-He said so in "Millie's Brother.
+He said so in Millie's Brother.

 (Atta boy Mark!)
 I love Millie's Brother.
 This is my

 Lucas grabs Milly and kisses her, really kisses her!
 He then ask, "Who is the better man?"

 Well, we all know the answer to that, don't we?